 There's one more bad bit of news.
 As if it's not bad enough that we have come to the end of ourselves in terms of our human capabilities, and we are stuck with sin and selfishness, guilt, meaninglessness, and hopelessness.
 Let me give you the really bad news.
 Jesus said you will die in your sins.
 And you will spend an eternity in hell.
 That's the really bad news.
 It would be bad enough if all there was was this life.
 But there is a life to come that is everlasting that knows no end.
 And God says, he will send all unforgiven sinners into eternal hell to be tormented forever and ever.

-Look with me at Roman Chapter 1.
-This letter to the church in Rome, titled Romans, was written by the Apostle Paul.
+Look with me at Romans chapter 1.
+This letter to the church in Rome, titled Romans, was written by the apostle Paul.
 Paul was a Jew with impeccable Jewish credentials.
 He calls himself a Hebrew of the Hebrews, a devout Jew, a religious Jew, a zealous Jew, a worshipping Jew, faithful to his religion; even bold, courageous, forceful in the exercise of his religion.
-He was Arioditein the Old Testament.
+He was erudite in the Old Testament.
 He was knowledgeable in Old Testament law and ceremony.
 Further, he was educated in the Greek world.
 He was a highly educated and enlightened man.
 He had been exposed to all of Greek culture.
 He was multi-lingual.
 He was well-traveled.
 He was a brilliant spokesman with an unbelievably capable mind for logic and reason.
 He was powerfully persuasive as a preacher, a remarkable man.
 He could have infected the world and affected the world in a number of ways.
-Sheer genius in his mind, immense gifts of energy and compelling power of personality, great capability of speech, persuasive oratory; this man could have given the man any message probably effectively.
+Sheer genius in his mind, immense gifts of energy and compelling power of personality, great capability of speech, persuasive oratory; this man could have given the world any message probably effectively.

 But in Romans, he tells us what his message was.
-"Paul, a bond servant of Christ Jesus called an apostle, set apart, for the gospel of God."
+"Paul, a bond servant of Christ Jesus, called an apostle, set apart, for the gospel of God."
 Gospel means good news.
-"My task" he says, "is to preach good news.
-The good news of God."
+"My task" he says, "is to preach good news, the good news of God."
 Good news from God to man, really good news.
 He calls it the "blessed good news" elsewhere.
 Sometimes he calls it the good news of salvation, or the good news about Jesus Christ, or the good news of His Son, or the good news of the grace of God.
-But over 60 times in his letters in the New Testament, he refers to the good news.
+But over sixty in his letters in the New Testament, he refers to the good news.

-The good news is, you don't have to live in an ever increasing selfish isolation.
+The good news is: You don't have to live in an ever increasing selfish isolation.
 You don't have to live with the diminishing returns of fulfilling your lusts and finding them unsatisfying.
-You don't have to live with guilt and its children: anxiety and fear.
-You don't have to live with meaninglessness.
-That is having no reson detra, no reason to live.
-You don't have to live with hopelessness, that is having no sense of reality and joy about the future.
+You don't have to live with guilt and its children, anxiety and fear.
+You don't have to live with meaninglessness, that is having no raison d’etre, no reason to live.
+You don't have to live with hopelessness; that is having no sense of reality and joy about the future.
 You don't have to live in the fear of judgment.
 Good news.
-It is good news which gives to men and women, forgiveness for all their sin and selfishness.
-Restoration to the favor of God, renovation of their nature, resurrection for the body, and eternal bliss in heaven; that is good news.
+It is good news which gives to men and women, forgiveness for all their sin and selfishness, restoration to the favor of God, renovation of their nature, resurrection for the body, and eternal bliss in heaven; that is good news.

 Man longs to have the God-shaped vacuum in his heart filled.
 That's why there's a proliferation of religions around the world and through human history.
 There is an emptiness in man's heart that can only be filled by God.
-And he created the God of his own confusion to fill it until he comes to the knowledge of the true God.
-The true God has sent good news in his son.
+And he creates the god of his own confusion to fill it until he comes to the knowledge of the true God.
+The true God has sent good news in his Son.
 The Lord Jesus Christ is that individual.

 And Paul says he is man, as proven by the fact that he was born of a descendant of David according to the flesh.
 He's a human, born into David's family.
 Furthermore, he is also God.
 And he was declared the Son of God with power by the resurrection from the dead according to the spirit of holiness, or the Holy Spirit.
 And then he names him, Jesus Christ our Lord.
 Jesus Christ our Lord, God's Son, came into the world as man and God.
 The fact that he was man is proven because he was a descendant of David.
 He was born into the Davidic family.
 He was born a Jew.
 The fact that he is God was proven by the powerful resurrection from the dead.